Daniel-Nikpayuk/CPPF-CTR/README.md

 ![from: Canadian Federal and Provincial Comparative Analysis (prov).csv](images/deficit \(prov\).jpg)

 As Toby Sanger has pointed out, looking only at the number of surpluses and deficits is an incomplete picture.
 You have to look at how big or small such surpluses and deficits have been over the years.
-Given that subtleties such as inflation skew the absolute numbers, in order to make them comparable we divide any year's budget balance by the GDP of that year.
+Given subtleties such as *inflation* skew the absolute numbers, in order to make them comparable we divide any year's budget balance by the GDP of that year.

-Taking the average of this quantity over the provinces, shows in fact the average budget balance for all three parties has been a deficit, but out of the three, again the NDP has the lowest such average deficit at about 0.46%.
+Taking the average of this quantity over the provinces, shows in fact the average budget balance for all three parties has been a state of deficit, but out of the three, again the NDP has the lowest such average deficit at about 0.46%.
 The Conservatives come in much higher at 0.81%, and the Liberals again trailing behind at about 1.13% the relative provincial productive abilities.